RubyNguyen07/viettel-internsip/OpenStack/Installation/Nova/NovaFundamentals.md

 !
 Note:
 - When launching an instance not as an admin, you can not force or choose host to launch instances on.
+- Specify Host as Scheduler Hint: Add a scheduler hint with the key force_host and set its value to the name of the specific host where you want to launch the instance.
+Example: Key: force_host, Value: my-target-host

+#### How this instance communicates with an external host

+- The instance generates a packet and places it on the virtual Network Interface Card (NIC) inside the instance, such as eth0.

+- The packet transfers to the virtual NIC of the compute host, such as, vnet1.
+You can find out what vnet NIC is being used by looking at the /etc/libvirt/qemu/instance-xxxxxxxx.xml file.

+- From the vnet NIC, the packet transfers to a bridge on the compute node, such as br100.

+- If you run FlatDHCPManager, one bridge is on the compute node.
+If you run VlanManager, one bridge exists for each VLAN.

+- The packet transfers to the main NIC of the compute node.
+You can also see this NIC in the brctl output, or you can find it by referencing the flat_interface option in nova.conf.

+- After the packet is on this NIC, it transfers to the compute node’s default gateway.
+The packet is now most likely out of your control at this point.
+The diagram depicts an external gateway.
+However, in the default configuration with multi-host, the compute host is the gateway.

+- Reverse the direction to see the path of a ping reply.
+From this path, you can see that a single packet travels across four different NICs.
+If a problem occurs with any of these NICs, a network issue occurs.

 ### Useful links
 Command-line utilities